An MP-DWR method for $h$-adaptive finite element methods: Poisson equation and DWR based -adaptive mesh methods

 \subsection{Goal-orientation and dual weighted residual}

-In this subsection, the classical residual type \textit{a posteriori} error estimation is introduced first, then an introduction of a framework of a goal-oriented \textit{a posteriori} error estimation based on DWR method follows.
+We now introduce the classic residual type \textit{a posteriori} error estimation.
+Based on that, an introduction of the framework of a goal-oriented \textit{a posteriori} error estimation based on DWR method follows.
 Denote the exact solution of (\ref{Poisson}) and (\ref{GalerkinDiscretization}) by $u$ and $u_h$, respectively.
-Generally, the exact form of $u$ is unknown so it is impossible to compute the error $e_h:=u-u_h$.
-However, the error $e_h$ is related to the residual as:
+Then the error $e_h$ is related to the residual as:

 Then integration by parts element-wise to transform $\mathcal{R}$ as: